Blogs

 Tam Coc rice fields are one of its most enchanting treasures. ( Source: Collected)

-2. Mua Caves: A Higher Perspective of the Fields
+Mua Caves: A Bird’s-Eye View of the Valley

 Ninh Binh Rice Fields